 At the beginning of 2021, interest rates were still close to the lowest levels ever observed.
-As the country and economy fron Piper Bfects of the pandemic and the federal government and the Fed took unprecedented actions to buttress the economy thereffects of the pandemic, interest rates increased over the course of the year.
-Increases in interest rates were not uniform over the ras shorter maturity rates, typically more sensitive to anticipated increases in short term rates controlled by the Fed, increased more than longer term rates.
-As inflation accelerated in the fourth quarter of 2021, and even more so in early 2022, this trend intensified and the spread between certain intermediate rates - such as 5-year and 7-year maturities - trade at yields only betrained where the such as 10-year U.S. Treasuries.
-This flattening of the rates curve is typical as the economy strengthens and market anticipates increases in short-term rates by the Fed.
+As the country and economy emerged from the effects of the pandemic and the federal government and the Fed took unprecedented actions to buttress the economy from the effects of the pandemic, interest rates increased over the course of the year.
+Increases in interest rates were not uniform over the year as shorter maturity rates, typically more sensitive to anticipated increases in short term rates controlled by the Fed, increased more than longer term rates.
+As inflation accelerated in the fourth guarter of 2021, and even more so in early 2022, this trend intensified and the spread between certain intermediate rates - such as 5-year and 7-year maturities - trade at yields only marginally below longer-term rates such as 10-year U.S. Treasuries.
+This flattening of the rates curve is typical as the economy strengthens and the market anticipates increases in short-term rates by the Fed.
 As economic and/or inflation data strengthen and the market anticipates progressively more increases in short-term rates, this flattening effect intensifies as well.
-Eventually the rates curve aoud ly invert, whereby the intermediate rates mentioned above actually yield more than longer-term rates.
-This would occur markethanticipates the increases to short-term rates by the Fed will actually slow the economy too much in the future and a possiblen is on the horizon.
+Eventually the rates curve could actually invert, whereby the intermediate rates mentioned above actually yield more than longer-term rates.
+This would occur when the market anticipates the increases to short-term rates by the Fed will actually slow the economy too much in the future and a possible recession is on the horizon.
 However, recent developments in the Ukraine have reversed some of the compression in the treasury curve as shorter term rates have decreased more than longer-term rates, a sign of a "flight to quality" rally as investors across the globe seek the safety of short-term US treasury securities in times of duress.
-Given the unprecedented nature of the monetary and fiscal stimulus needed to combat the pandemic and the related supercharged effect on the economy, the current recovery and paneding ease cycle will be even more difficult to manage by the Fed and we expect that such an outcome is more likely to occur baste ét¢cles.
+Given the unprecedented nature of the monetary and fiscal stimulus needed to combat the pandemic and the related supercharged effect on the economy, the current recovery and pending rate increase cycle will be even more difficult to manage by the Fed and we expect that such an outcome is more likely to occur than in past cycles.